gmcastil/vimrc/doc/log.md

+# Learning Vim

-1. Dot is the most power command in Vim and I don't use it nearly enough.
+1. Dot is the most powerful command in Vim and I don't use it nearly enough.

 2. I use `$a` to insert stuff at the end of a line all the time.
 Using things like `A` to do it allows it to be repeated with the `.` operator.
 So if I